ifLab/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_video.rst

 To help course teams protect video assets, the edX video player hides video URLs from learners by default.
 This functionality is in effect for all video files, including YouTube videos and videos that you have posted in other locations.
-Leaners can still download videos if you select the **Video Download Allowed** option for your video components.
-For more information about posting non-YouTube videos online, see :ref:`Post the Video Online`.
+Learners can still download videos if you select the **Video Download Allowed** option for your video components.
+For more information about posting videos not hosted on YouTube, see :ref:`Post the Video Online`.
 For more information about options that you can set when you create a video component, see :ref:`Video Advanced Options`.

 .. _Create the Video: